BOOKING PAGE Beekeeping for Beginners 1 Day Workshop - Redeem Voucher

 We'll have welcome refreshments ready for when you arrive and, after a quick opportunity to say hello to your fellow workshop students, it's time for the fun to begin:

-The Bee Basics:our day begins in the barn learning about the honeybee - specifically the strain we care for here on the farm - and it’s fascinating history.
+The Bee Basics:our day begins learning about the honeybee - specifically the strain we care for, the Native British Honey Bee - and it’s fascinating history.
 You'll learn basic bee biology; how honeybee colonies work and communicate; the life cycle of a colony; and the essentials to best understand the honeybee and their behaviour, and why it matters.

 Beekeeper: discover, and try for yourself, the equipment beekeepers use to care for their colonies and learn about some of the many different types of bee hives - and how to find out which is best for you.
 You'll learn some of the most common diseases to look out for, as well as the most effective prevention methods; how to care for honeybees day to day; which plants help support their population; and of course, how to harvest honey!

-Discover:how honey is made, and taste a wide range of different types of honey from different pollen sources, each as unique in flavour as the landscape the bees have foraged on.
+Discover:how honey is made, and taste a wide range of different types of honey from different nectar sources, each as unique in flavour as the landscape the bees have foraged on.